jcarey7/jcarey7/README.md

 👋 Hey there, I'm James Carey!

 I'm a London-based data enthusiast with a knack for turning numbers into narratives.
-My journey through the world of data analytics is fueled by my background in business management and my love for puzzles and strategy games.
+My journey through the world of data analytics is fueled by my background in business management and my love for using data to drive strategic decisions.

 🌐 Find me on LinkedIn: https://www.linkedin.com/in/james-carey-a55088152/